-- + April 14: Ramnavami is a nine-day Hindu celebration in honor of the birth of Rama.
-Stores from the life of Rama are narrated and religious dances, called Ramalila, depicting scenes from his life are performed. - +April 14: Baisakhi Sikh observance marking the beginning of the New Year and the formation of the Khalsa (pure) by Guru Gobind Singh. - + April 15: Sikh observance of Guru Nanak's Birthday, by common tradition this date is observed on the full moon day of Kartik (October-November), although the Guru's biographers record his birth on April 15, 1469.
-Guru Nanak Dev was the founder of Sikhism. - + April 16: Yaqui Deer Dance is a ceremony which integrates ancient rites of the Native American Yaqui people (Arizona) with the Christian Easter ceremony. > April 17: Mahavir Jayanti is a Jain observance of the birthday of Lord Mahavir. + April 18-20: The Sacred Triduum (Christian) refers to the three days before Easter.
-They include Holy Thursday, Good Friday, and Holy Satur-
+- Thai New Year is observed among Buddhists Saturday, April 13. - Pesach, The Jewish Festival of Passover, begins April 13.
+Passover commemorates the Israelite exodus from Egypt and release from bondage.
+The story is told during a festive meal known as the Seder, read from a book known as the Haggadah.
+Special dietary practices accompany the Holiday including eating no leaven, but rather Matzah.
+Begins sundown April 12.
+(Nisan 15-22) - •Baisakhi April 14: Sikh observance marking the beginning of the New Year and the formation of the Khalsa (pure) by Guru Gobind Singh. - Sikh observance of Guru Nanak's Birthday, April 15, by common tradition this date is observed on the full moon day of Kartik (October-November); the Guru's biographers record his birth on April 15, 1469.
+Guru Nanak Dev was the founder of Sikhism. - April 16: Yaqui Deer Dance is a ceremony which integrates ancient rites of the Native American Yaqui people (Arizona) with the Christian Easter ceremony. - April 17-19: The Sacred Triduum (Christian) refers to the three days before Easter.
+They include Holy Thursday, Good Friday, and Holy Saturday.

-- day.
 On Holy or Maundy Thursday, Christians commemorate the Last Supper and Christ's Passion and approaching crucifixion.
 Good Friday is a solemn time in which Christians remember the suffering and death on the cross of Jesus Christ.
 On Holy Saturday Christians observe the Easter Vigil and anticipate Christ's triumphant resurrection from the dead.
-"The Sacred Triduum is the apotheosis of the liturgical year, its glorious fulfillment." + April 19: Hanuman Javanti is a Hindu observance which celebrates the birth of Hanuman, the monkey, Rama's faithful servant. - → PESACH, THE JEWISH FESTIVAL OF PASSOVER, is observed from sundown Friday, April 19, through Saturday, April 27.
-Passover commemorates the Israelite exodus from Egypt and release from bondage.
-The story is told during a festive meal known as the Seder, read from a book known as the Haggadah.
-Special dietary practices accompany the Holiday including eating no leaven, but rather Matzah.
-(Nisan 15-22) - + Lailatul-Bara'at: Night of Salvation, begins at sundown Friday, April 19: According to Muslim tradition, on this night God approaches the earth to call humanity and to grant forgiveness of sins. - → Source: The 2019 Interfaith Calendar, Council of Religious Leaders of Metropolitan Chicago
+"The Sacred Triduum is the apotheosis of the liturgical year, its glorious fulfillment." - the liturgical year, its glorious fulfillment."

+Source: The 2025 Interfaith Calendar, Council of Religious Leaders of Metropolitan Chicago